oreximus/scratchpad/SIH_project.md

 ## Web App Environment!

-### Using WSL System to Access!
+### Using Windows CMD/Terminal

-- Open the WSL Instance you have: In case of Ubuntu, Open it from the Windows Start!
+- Go to the Working Directory, where all the Flask Files are!

-- cd to the Working Directory, where all the Flask Files are!
+- Right Click on the Window, and Open with Terminal.

 - Activate the Python Env, If not then First create One.